 There is nothing quite like peering through a telescope and observing the stunning display that is the planets.
-Whether you’re viewing the beauty of Saturn’s rings, the intricate cloud bands and swirling storms of Jupiter, or the beauty of the Red Planet, Mars, this experience is nothing short of awe-inspiring.
-Having the right telescope at hand is key to maximizing your viewing experience, which is why our team of gear experts have crafted this article to showcase our top picks for the best telescopes for planetary viewing!
+Whether you’re viewing the brilliant rings of Saturn, the tumultuous storms of Jupiter, or the dusty glow of the our rocky red neighbor, Mars, experiencing the unique worlds that lie just beyond our horizon is nothing short of awe-inspiring.
+To truly enjoy these surreal sights, you need a telescope that is certain to maximize your planetary viewing experience, which is why our team of gear experts used the following principles to select the telescopes feature in this article:

-• A long focal length for increased magnification
+- A long focal length for sufficient magnification

-• A Cassegrain optical design which provides sharp views, ease of use, and little to no maintenance
+- Reliable optical design that provides sharp views, ease of use, and little to no maintenance

 Celestron NexStar 8SE —